WARNING: Per wiki policy, Spoilers Off applies to Moments pages. All spoilers are unmarked.

 - While it was muted by Glomgold stating that Donald was mostly hired to get to Scrooge, it's still worth noting that Glomgold is basically all compliments towards Donald up to that point (to the point where he referred to Donald as a model employee).
 Considering Donald is usually a massive Butt-Monkey, and his relationship with his own uncle is massively strained (to the point where they had to force themselves to be civil to each other), it's really something.

-- Notably, in spite of their utter hatred with each other, Scrooge immediately stops threatening Glomgold when a knife is put to Donald's throat.
+- Notably, in spite of their falling-out with each other, Scrooge immediately stops threatening Glomgold when a knife is put to Donald's throat.
 They may be on bad terms, but Scrooge absolutely doesn't want to see his nephew perish.

 Dewey: Let go of my uncle!